-My name is Justin Carloni and I am the Director of Counseling and Student Services at PMHS.
-I've been at Prospect Mountain High School for 13 years.
-During that time I have been the Varsity Boys Tennis coach, was a member of the pit-band in a school musical, and performed as a backing guitarist for many student musicians over the years.
+During my 16 years at Prospect Mountain, I have been the Varsity Boys and Girls Tennis coach, played electric guitar and banjo in the PMHS pit-band in a school musical, and performed as a backing guitarist for many student musicians.
 I received my Master's degree in Education Counseling at the University of New Hampshire.
-I am the proud father of two children currently in middle and high school.
+I am the proud father of two teenagers.
 Outside of school, I have always had a passion for exploring wild places.
-I am an avid surfer, swimmer, and more recently kayaker.
-I also love to backcountry ski with my kids and my dog.
+I love surfing the waves of the atlantic, swimming, nordic ice skating and backcountry skiing with my kids and my 95lb golden retriever.

 Marie Daniels: Counselor for Students M - Z